 You will want to have a formal plan for breaking news of this sort to your patients.
-We will take a closer look at the conditions and some strategies you can use to provide patients with the help they need.
+So, now we will take a closer look at the conditions and some strategies you can use to provide patients with the help they need.
 We also have a resource with Oral Cancer Awareness Tips that you can share with your patients.

-Like most cancers, the signs and symptoms can vary from person to person.
-Here are some of the common symptoms found in cases of oral cancer:
+Just like with many other types of cancer, the signs and symptoms of oral cancer can differ from one person to another.
+Here are some of the common symptoms you might notice:

 - Swelling in the neck